 Employee Bicycle Program

 Bicycling is a great way to work-out on your way to and from the workplace.
-The campus has made adjustments to its infrastructure to accommodate bicycling as a commute option with the opening of the Matador Bicycle Compounds that offer a protected location to park bicycles.
+The campus has made adjustments to its infrastructure to accommodate bicycling as a commute option with the opening of the Matador Bicycle Compounds that offer a sheltered location to park bicycles.
 Employees may also be eligible to receive up to 4 "Rainy Day" permits per year for use during inclement weather.

 If bicycling appeals to you as a commute mode, but you live too far away to bicycle the entire distance to campus from home, you might consider combining the use of Public Transit with bicycling for the commute.
 Many transit buses and trains have convenient bicycle storage on-board where you can cycle to the transit stop, store your bicycle on-board, ride to your destination, retrieve your bicycle from the storage area, pedal to your location on campus, and secure the bicycle in one of our Matador Bicycle Compounds.